 - AllocationType [in]

-Bitmask containing flags that specify the type of allocation to be performed.
-The flags are:
+A bitmask containing flags that specify the type of allocation to be performed.
+The following table describes these flags.

 The specified region of pages is to be committed.
 One of MEM_COMMIT, MEM_RESET, or MEM_RESERVE must be set.

 Allocate physical memory.
 This flag is solely for use with Address Windowing Extensions (AWE) memory.

 If MEM_PHYSICAL is set, MEM_RESERVE must also be set.
 No other flags may be set.